 Darren Sinden from educational provider Trade Uni discusses the latest market moves.

 Equity markets finished the week on a high note on Friday, as US markets rallied after forecast-beating non-farm payrolls and unemployment data.
-The creation of more than 250,000 new jobs in September and a drop in the unemployment rate could have been double-edged swords, as the stronger the US economy is, the less the US Federal Reserve needs to cut interest rates.
+The creation of 254,000 new jobs in September (smashing economists' estimates of 140,000) and a drop in the unemployment rate to 4.1%, down from 4.2% in August, could have been double-edged swords, as the stronger the US economy is, the less the US Federal Reserve needs to cut interest rates.
 In fact, Friday’s numbers were so good that some commentators questioned whether September’s 50-basis-point cut was necessary.

 However, equity markets looked through the issue and took comfort from the US economy’s ongoing strength.
 The S&P 500 added 0.9% on the day, the Nasdaq 100 1.2% and the Dow Jones 0.8%.
 The Italian MIB was up by 1.3%, the DAX added 1% and the CAC 40 put on 0.9%.
 Despite these gains, major European indices finished down on the week, such as the Euro Stoxx 50 losing 2.2% over the previous five trading days.